 Disclaimer & Consent

-In the logo, the four equal pillars symbolize JUSTICE, LIBERTY, EQUALITY and FRATERNITY as envisaged in the preamble of the Constitution of India.
+In the logo, the four equal pillars symbolise JUSTICE, LIBERTY, EQUALITY and FRATERNITY as envisaged in the preamble of the Constitution of India.
 The box around the pillars symbolises the law which seeks to protect and uphold these values and rights.